guitargeki/api/README.md

  - CONFIGS_URL
  - CONFIGS_PASSWORD

 You can also optionally choose to reset the database's data to the latest backup.
 To do this, set a RESET_DATA variable (in the config database, not Gitlab) to 'true' (without quotes).
-You can then run the `reset_data.sh` script when deploying which will clone the backup repo to the appropriate folder.

 ### Restrict Incoming IPs